trivnguyen/tri-nguyen-web/content/author/admin/_index.md

    link = "files/cv.pdf"

 +++
-I am an incoming Physics PhD student at the Massachusetts Institute of Technology.
+I'm an incoming Physics PhD student at the Massachusetts Institute of Technology.
 My primary research interests are gravitational waves and multimessenger astronomy, including but not limited to:

 - Detect and characterize GW sources